sarnobat/fuse-java/README.md

 ### 2024-04

+Unfortunately I couldn't get FuseShellScriptCallouts working with java native images.
+* I guess a jar file is the only way to go
-Unfortunately I couldn't get FuseShellScriptCallouts working.
-I'll have to revert to python (since golang doesn't have support I vaguely recall).
-Wait, seems like fuse isn't supported on Windows.
+* ~~I'll have to revert to python (since golang doesn't have support I vaguely recall).
+Wait, seems like fuse isn't supported on Windows.~~
 ```
 Exception in thread "main" java.lang.UnsatisfiedLinkError: No awt in java.library.path
 	at org.graalvm.nativeimage.builder/com.oracle.svm.core.jdk.NativeLibrarySupport.loadLibraryRelative(NativeLibrarySupport.java:136)